jkeiser/syschat/README.md

    increases the network and compute load.
 If there was one thing that should be done differently with more time, this would be it.

-   I also have it returning all messages on each poll, which really sucks.
-I originally had it doing this, but backed it out to simplify while debugging the live reloading issue.
-This one is annoying enough to me (and simple enough to fix) that I might go back and fix it tonight if I find 20 minutes.

 2. No end to end tests.
 Tests are at the API level.
 E2E tests are really important for actually knowing if your application works, and is probably the other big thing I'd want to do before feeling like this was truly "done" for what it is.
 However, E2E tests are notoriously finicky to